jouellnyc/BB-ESP32-KIOSK/images/slideshow/README.md

 If it is not during the regual season, BB-ESP32-Kiosk will tell you when opening day is for 30 seconds:<P>
 <img src="opening_day.jpg" width="200"/> <P>

-BB-ESP32-Kiosk will then  rotate through 10 news articles at mlb.com.<P>
+BB-ESP32-Kiosk will then  rotate through 10 news articles at mlb.com for 1200 cycles.
+TBD

 For example:<P>
 <img src="news1.jpg" width="200"/>